CaraHill/sinatra-shopping-cart/README.md

   - Use Semantic HTML to structure a website
   - Use CSS selectors to efficiently select any DOM element
   - Understand different CSS selectors and CSS specificity and design your CSS to optimize these
-  - Change basic CSS appearance: colors, widths, padding, margin
+  - Change basic CSS appearance: colours, widths, padding, margin
   - Position elements using CSS positioning, display and float
   - Unit testing
   - Controller testing